-September 2019 is the date of the “Reeferendum” on the Cannabis Legalisation and Control Bill.
+17th of October 2020 is the date of the Referendum on the Cannabis Legalisation and Control Bill.

-While this bill is intended to legalise “Adult use” it also offers improved access for those seeking to use cannabis for therapeutic (medicinal) purposes.
+While this bill is intended to legalise cannabis for all adults, it also offers improved access for those seeking to use cannabis for therapeutic (medicinal) purposes.

-Sort of, the Coalition government has legalized a liberal prescription regime, where any authorised prescriber can prescribe any product, for any condition.
-However coupled with this, is very high quality-standards, that have already seen casualties, with New Zealands only lozenge taken off the shelves.
-Rather than improving access in the short term, it has had the opposite effect on reducing choices available.
+Sort of.
+The coalition government has legalised a prescription regime, where any authorised prescriber can prescribe any product, for any condition.
+However coupled with this are very high quality standards that are causing unaffordable prices and reduced product availability.
+We have already seen casualties, with New Zealand’s only medicinal cannabis lozenge taken off the shelves.
+Rather than improving access in the short term, the new law has had the opposite effect on reducing choices available.

-Unfortunately, Doctors are on the whole, unwilling to prescribe Medical Cannabis.
-In Canada and Australia, Expensive specialist Cannabis prescribers are the best way to gain access, further increasing the cost, and making it unreachable for sickness beneficiaries.
+Unfortunately, most doctors in the New Zealand public health system are still unwilling to prescribe medical cannabis.
+In Canada and Australia, expensive specialist cannabis doctors are the best way to gain access.
+This further increases the cost, making it unreachable for sickness beneficiaries.

-No, Tetrahydrocannabinol (THC) is very therapeutic.
-Initially known for reducing eye pressure in glaucoma, its been most effective in studies for spasticity in MS, Chemotherapy-induced Nausea and Vomitting, forms of chronic pain, Treatment-resistant Tourrette’s syndrome Tics, and as a mild dissociative (think a “Ketamine lite”) for those experiencing severe bouts of pain that cant be treated with regular drugs.
+No. Tetrahydrocannabinol (THC) is very therapeutic.
+Initially known for reducing eye pressure in glaucoma, it’s been especially effective in studies for spasticity in multiple sclerosis, chemotherapy-induced nausea and vomitting, various forms of chronic pain, treatment-resistant Tourette’s syndrome, and as a mild dissociative for those experiencing severe bouts of pain that can’t be treated with regular drugs.

-Absolutely, if companies cultivate cannabis for both markets, they will be afforded economies of scale which could drive prices down.
-Additionally, some of the levies are intended to be reserved for Health purposes and while a long shot, MCANZ will be pushing for some of the tax take to subsidise Medical Cannabis for Genuine patients.
-Finally, retail cannabis is likely to be far cheaper than prescription products.
-In Australia, a Prescription ounce of Bedrocan would cost $650AUD while in California, a high-quality ounce of a medical variety costs $210USD on average.
-Converted to NZ, Prescription Cannabis is twice as expensive as similar Cannabis in over the counter markets.
+Furthermore, if companies cultivate cannabis for both the general and medicinal markets, they will be afforded economies of scale which could drive prices down.
+Additionally, some of the levies from cannabis sales are intended to be reserved for health purposes, and while it’s a long shot, MCANZ will be pushing for some of the tax take to subsidise medical cannabis for genuine patients.

 Why is cost so important?